rishabhjain16/Journey-into-AI-and-Multimodality/Blogs/Speech-LMs/Readme.md

 ## Datasets Used

-As "The SpeechLLM Playbook" is an explanatory resource and not a research paper detailing a new model, it does not use a specific dataset for training.
-However, it implicitly covers the types of datasets used to train modern SpeechLLMs, which typically include tens of thousands of hours of diverse, high-quality audio recordings to learn the nuances of human speech, emotion, and non-verbal sounds.
+As "The SpeechLLM Playbook" implicitly covers the types of datasets used to train modern SpeechLLMs, which typically include tens of thousands of hours of diverse, high-quality audio recordings to learn the nuances of human speech, emotion, and non-verbal sounds.

 ## Experiments and Results